abhijeetk/af-binder/docs/afb-binding-writing.md

 It contains several **verbs** that implement the ***binding*** functionalities.
-Each of these **verbs** is a **method** that processes requests of applications and sends result.
+Each of these **verbs** is a **method** that processes requests of applications and sends results.

 The ***binding***'s methods are invoked by HTTP or websocket requests.